 In addition to writing things down while doing a JHA, consider making visual documentation as well.
 If you’re using a tablet computer to take notes, you can also use the built in camera to take pictures of potential problems.
 You can even take a video that will accurately show exactly what the risk will be.

-If, for example, you notice that the floor marking tape (similar to this) in the area is peeled up or otherwise damaged, you can take a picture of it for documentation.
+If, for example, you notice that the floor marking tape in the area is peeled up or otherwise damaged, you can take a picture of it for documentation.
 You can then use this picture to show the maintenance crew exactly where they need to be replacing the floor marking tape.

 5. Act on Findings